yuvrajsingh825/yuvrajsingh825/README.md

 # 👋 Hi, I'm Yuvraj Singh Tomar

 🎓 B.Tech CSE (AI) Student at Medi-Caps University
-💡 Passionate about Artificial Intelligence, AI Devloper , Problem Solving 🚀 On a journey to become a Software Engineer in a top product-based company
+💡 Passionate about Artificial Intelligence, Aspiring  AI Devloper , Problem Solving 🚀 On a journey to become a Software Engineer in a top product-based company

 ---